Join 3000+ Satisfied students!

 Would you like to save money on a kick-ass custom built computer while learning all about how computers function along the way?

-In this course, you'll not only learn how to assemble your very own computer from scratch, but you'll learn all about about the functions of various components and hardware it takes to get a system up and running.
+In this course, you'll not only learn how to assemble your very own computer from scratch, but you'll learn all about the functions of the various components and hardware that make up a computing system.

 You've come to the one and only place that has ALL the information you need to;